FAQs

 Will anyone be able to keep chickens?

-No. Only those who meet regulations developed as part of this project, pay a fee, and are municipally licensed will be permitted to legally keep chickens in residential areas of the County of Brant.
+No. Only those who meet regulations developed as part of this project, pay a fee, and are municipally licensed will be permitted to legally keep chickens in Non-Urban Residential zones of the County of Brant.

 Suggested regulations may include: